fmstacco/Carpe-Diem-Data-Solutions/README.md

 * As a potential customer, I want to know what services the company offers so I can quickly understand if they can address my business issues.
 * As a potential customer, I want to see how the company has helped other clients it helps me to see how competent they are doing their job.
 * As a potential customer, I want to know that they will get in touch quickly for a discussion on my business and how can they help me.
+* As a potential customer, I want to see what tools they use when offering their services so I can trust they know what they are doing.

 [Back to top](<#contents>)